kms489/academic-kickstart/content/home/about.md

 # Biography

 I am a Biostatistician and R Programmer at Oregon Health and Science University (OHSU).
-My research interests include the eco-epidemiology of zoonotic diseases, mathematical and statistical modeling of emerging infectious diseases, and statistical programming in R. In my current position at OHSU, I utilizes statistical methods related to applied predictive modeling, biomarker analysis using qPCR/mircoarray data, machine learning, and database creation/management.
+My research interests include the eco-epidemiology of zoonotic diseases, mathematical and statistical modeling of emerging infectious diseases, and statistical programming in R. In my current position at OHSU, I utilize statistical methods related to applied predictive modeling, biomarker analysis using qPCR/mircoarray data, machine learning, and database creation/management.

 When I am not working, I enjoys hiking, cycling, swimming, and yoga.
 I love adventuring with my pup Lily, and the two of us can often be found outside soaking up the sun (which is a rare commodity in Portland!).